rage/programming-23/data/part-3/4-defining-functions.md

 <text-box variant='hint' name='Testing your functions with arguments'>

-Whenever your functions take one or more arguments, it is recommended to test the functions with various different arguments.
+Whenever your function takes one or more arguments, it is recommended to test it with various different arguments.

 Pay special heed to "special cases" specific to the type of argument you are using.
-How will your function behave if the argument is a negative number, or a floating point numbers instead of an integer?
+How will your function behave if the argument is zero or a negative number, or a floating point number instead of an integer?
 What happens if the argument is an empty string?

-If the assignment doesn't explicitly specify function calls, you may freely include your own inside the main function, which the tests will ignore.
+If the exercise assignment doesn't explicitly tell you to include function calls, you may freely include your own inside the main function, which the tests will ignore.

 </text-box>